haseenanissar/SalesAnalysis_powerbi/README.md

 🚀 Project Overview

-This Sales Performance Dashboard was developed using Microsoft Power BI to provide a comprehensive view of sales metrics across multiple dimensions — product categories, territories, months, and employees.

-The dashboard enables business users to monitor performance trends, analyze total sales, and identify top-performing regions and products using an interactive and data-driven interface.

-🧠 Key Insights

-Total Sales: 20.06M

-Average Order Value: 1.71K

-Total Orders: 62K
+This project focuses on designing and developing an interactive Sales Performance Dashboard in Power BI to help business stakeholders analyze product performance, sales trends, and territory-based revenue distribution.
+The dashboard aggregates data from Sales Order, Customer, Product, and Sales Territory tables to create a unified analytical view for decision-making.

+The solution allows users to:

+Monitor Total Sales, Average Order Value, and Total Number of Orders

+Compare Sales by Product Category

+Analyze Sales Trends Month-over-Month

-Top Performing Territories: Southwest, Northwest, and Canada
+Identify Top Performing Sales Representatives

-Highest Sales Month: April
+Visualize Sales Contribution by Territory through dynamic pie charts and filters

+Filter reports by year and product category for detailed drill-down insights

+The dashboard is optimized for user interactivity using slicers, tooltips, and responsive layout design.

 🎯 Dashboard Features